Ozymandyaz/JellySync/README.md

 getpass
 ```
 ## Configuration
-Simply create or edit settings.ini with your Jellyfin Source and Destination urls and api keys
+Simply create or edit jellysync.ini with your Jellyfin Source and Destination urls and api keys
 For users that you do NOT want to copy, add htem to the IGNORE USERS section
 ```
 [Source]